opendatateam/udata/doc/develop.rst

 JavaScript dependencies
 -----------------------

-JavaScript dependencies are managed by bower and requires both bower and less to be installed globaly.
+JavaScript dependencies are managed by bower and requires bower, less and ugilfyjs to be installed globaly.

 .. code-block:: shell

-    $ sudo npm install -g bower less
+    $ sudo npm install -g bower less uglifyjs

 Then, to fetch the udata dependencies: